 Linda Morkan maintains a litigation practice dedicated to appellate advocacy, and she chairs the firm's Appellate Practice Group.

-Ms. Morkan has achieved numerous appellate wins for clients during her three-decade career.
-She has handled appeals in a number of substantive areas, including bankruptcy, environmental, insurance, reinsurance, regulatory, land use, tax, and probate.
+She has achieved numerous appellate wins for clients during her three-decade career.
+Linda has handled appeals in a number of substantive areas, including bankruptcy, environmental, insurance, reinsurance, regulatory, land use, tax, and probate.
 Her many successes include securing a dismissal of an appeal by a citizens' group which tried to prevent the transfer of a nuclear power facility, and the reinstatement of a multi-million dollar arbitration award against the State of Connecticut.

-Following her graduation from law school, Ms. Morkan served as law clerk to the Honorable Daniel F. Spallone of the Connecticut Appellate Court.
+Following her graduation from law school, Linda served as law clerk to the Honorable Daniel F. Spallone of the Connecticut Appellate Court.

-Ms. Morkan has been listed in The Best Lawyers in America© in the area of Appellate Law since 2008, and selected to the Connecticut Super Lawyers list since 2006.
+She has been listed in The Best Lawyers in America© in the area of Appellate Law since 2008, and selected to the Connecticut Super Lawyers from 2006 to 2018.
 She also contributes to the firm’s Massachusetts Appellate Blog.